 Nfoshare is the mini-survey that creates moments of emotional connection in ten seconds or less.
 I began working with this small startup to build a platform that would track student sentiment throughout a semester and collect valuable insights that could help professors and other faculty reduce the number of dropouts.
-With such a small team, everything was constantly in revision, in testing, and constantly evolving.
+With such a small team, we were able to constantly experiment and evolve the product.

-As the first designer to join this team, I quickly jumped into improving the aesthetics of the interface to make it simpler to use and aligning it with current trends so it would be more appealing to the primary user—young college students.
+As the first designer to join this team, I quickly jumped into improving the aesthetics of the interface to make it clearer for understanding and aligning it with current trends so it would be more appealing to the primary user—young college students.
 It soon became clear, however, that with the product they were offering (a facebook-like feed that was course specific and garnered little interaction from students or faculty) it would be very difficult to gather the clear data needed to analyze a students emotional path over a semester.

 This led to the development of the Dashboard layout and the first major overhaul of the interface.
 This window-filling and completely responsive design made it very easy for a user to set their status with a few clicks and get an idea of how the other students were feeling with just a glance.
 Professors were given a similar view but with the focus on reflecting the live data so it could be easily used while in class.